digitalyoshixi/phla11/content/Non-Cognitivism vs Subjectivism.md

 # Non-Cognitivism
 When you say a moral statement, you don't describe that its true you feel it, rather you show that you have this preference.
 For example:
 - I eat a tub of ice-cream.
-I don't explicitly tell you I like it, but you can infer that I do because I am showing
+I don't explicitly tell you I like it, but you can infer that I do because I am showing non-verbally, that I like it
 # Subjectivisim
 You make a factual claim about your attitudes.
 Subjectivism is a [[Cognitivism|Cognitivists]] view.